 Music is taught by the specialist music teacher Miss Earnshaw, who in addition to teaching music lessons leads the school choir after school and co-ordinates school concerts/class assemblies.

-The children in Early Years are enjoying their new topic of ‘All Around the World’ and have been working very hard on their listening and responding skills in their music sessions.
-They are going to be exploring the different sounds of instruments from different cultures and a variety of songs.
+The children in Early Years are enjoying their new topic of ‘Stories, Fairytales and Rhymes’ and have been working very hard on their listening and responding skills in their music sessions.
+They are going to be exploring how sounds can change in different ways, including fast, slow, loud and quiet.

-Year 2 will be focusing on the Sounds of the Jungle, exploring soundscapes and instruments through this theme.
-They will also be enhancing their knowledge on music notation and other forms of written music.
+Year 2 will be focusing on their recorder skills, learning how to play a simple rhythm and melody on the instrument.
+They will also be continuing to enhance their knowledge on music notation and other forms of written music.

-Year 4 continue to take part in the Wider Opportunities clarinet programme, so watch this space as there will be concerts arranged to showcase their skills!
+Year 4 continue to take part in the Wider Opportunities clarinet programme, and they will be showcasing their skills to Parents on Friday 29th March at 2.30pm.

 We can read music notes on a stave!
 We took our learning outdoors and created our own musical stave!